Arwynn3-09/Arwynn3-09.github.io/README.md

 Good Day!
-My name is Arwynne Jose F. Vasquez and I will be sharing my interests/hobbies
+My name is Arwynne Jose F. Vasquez and I will be sharing my 50 gallon aquarium tank

 I am a newbie aquarium keeper, or an aquarist.
 A term used to call people who take care of aquariums.
-I own a 50 gallon tank, so here are the specifics.
+Here are the specifics for my tank!

 50 gallon Tech
 1. 80-100 cm HEPO Light